 The following day, I walked into Mater Dei hospital, but within six hours, I had lost the ability to walk without falling and needed a wheelchair.
 The doctor suspected Guillain-Barré Syndrome (GBS), but wanted to confirm the diagnosis without rushing.
 As time passed, I became practically paralyzed from the hips down and from the shoulder area to my fingertips.
 The doctor ordered a spinal tap, a procedure I was unfamiliar with [at the time], and although I hoped to avoid it, I understood its necessity.
 I reluctantly agreed to undergo the test.

-Thanks to the diligence of the medical labs teams, my result was back the next day indicating a clear diagnosis of Guillain Barre Syndrome.
-After twenty days in the hospital, I was finally sent home.
-The next few months were filled with physical and mental struggle that at times, I definitely imagined myself permanently crippled and at moments of weakness, I imagined any possible solution to take the pain away.
+Thanks to the dedicated work of the medical laboratory teams, I received my test results the next day, confirming a clear diagnosis of Guillain-Barré Syndrome.
+After spending twenty days in the hospital, I was finally discharged and sent home.
+The following months were filled with physical and mental challenges.
+There were moments when I feared I would be permanently disabled, and during weak moments, I searched for any possible solution to alleviate the pain.

 When I started attending occupational therapy, simple tasks like pressing an aerosol can seemed impossible.
 However, with time, I made gradual progress.
 Initially, I couldn’t stand up from the neuro-gym chair without significant difficulty and assistance, but after nine months, I could do it multiple times without any problems.
 Although I still attend therapy twice a week, my therapists are focused on improving my walking and finger movement.
 They have assured me that once I can stand on my heels and my hand dexterity improves, I will no longer require outpatient therapy.
 I am determined to fight until the very end!